SAP-archive/helm-broker/README.md

 ## Installation

 To run the Helm Broker, you need a Kubernetes cluster with Tiller and Service Catalog.
-Follow these steps to set up the Helm Broker on Kind with all necessary dependencies:
+Run the `./hack/run-dev-kind.sh` script, or follow these steps to set up the Helm Broker on Kind with all necessary dependencies:

 1. Create a local cluster on Kind:
 ```bash